spyosaurus/finders-keepers-frontend/README.md

 ## Description

-Finder's Keepers is a competitive, multi-player, brain-game.
+Finder's Keepers is a competitive, multi-player brain-game.
 Users have a certain amount of time to find and click as many stars as they can before their competitors.
 The user who is able to find the most items in the alloted time limit is declared the winner.

 ## Build Status

 [![Build Status](https://travis-ci.org/spyosaurus/finders-keepers-frontend.svg?branch=master)](https://travis-ci.org/spyosaurus/finders-keepers-frontend)

 ## Architecture
-Finder's Keepers is a full-stack application, utilizing the following:
+Finder's Keepers is a full-stack JavaScript application, utilizing the following:

 - Code Style: Airbnb
 - Test Suite: Jest